MIMIC: Masked Image Modeling with Image Correspondences: : Curating multi-view image dataset for dense vision tasks

 In each video or scene, many image pairs can be generated.
-However, our focus is on selecting a limited number of pairs that are more likely to meet our desired condition of having sufficient overlap.
+However, we focus on selecting a limited number of pairs that are more likely to meet our desired condition of having sufficient overlap.
 Nonetheless, not all of these candidate pairs may ultimately be chosen.
 For instance, when dealing with video data, a practical strategy involves creating a list of frames at regular time intervals, which depends on the video's speed.
 By selecting consecutive frames from this list, potential pairs are generated.
-Conversely, collecting potential pairs in 3D scenes such as HM3D~\cite{ramakrishnan2021habitat} or Gibson~\cite{xia2018gibson} presents greater challenges.
-Therefore, inspired by CroCo~\cite{weinzaepfel2022croco}, we employ the habitat simulator~\cite{Savva_2019_ICCV} to capture comprehensive environment views.
+Conversely, collecting potential pairs in 3D scenes such as HM3D~\citep{ramakrishnan2021habitat} or Gibson~\citep{xia2018gibson} presents greater challenges.
+Therefore, inspired by CroCo, we employ the habitat simulator~\citep{Savva_2019_ICCV} to capture comprehensive environment views.
 The agent undergoes random rotations and movements, exploring the scene from various perspectives.
 By capturing images during these random walks, we generate potential pairs for further analysis.
-The selection process involves identifying the best pair based on a specified overlap range ($50\%$ to $70\%$), ensuring the inclusion of high-quality pairs with diverse viewpoints.
-However, our approach doesn't rely on additional information such as meshed representations or camera parameters.
-Instead, we solely utilize the available images.
+The selection process involves filtering based on a specified overlap range ($50\%$ to $70\%$) and ensuring the inclusion of pairs with diverse viewpoints.
+However, our approach does not rely on additional annotations and solely utilizes the available images.

-\textbf{Matching and measuring overlap.} Given a potential image pair capturing a scene, we employ the widely recognized Scale-Invariant Feature Transform (SIFT)~\cite{lowe2004distinctive} algorithm to localize key points in both images.
-After obtaining the key points and descriptors, we apply a brute-force matching technique to establish correspondences between the key points in the first image and those in the second image.
-We further utilize these matches to estimate a homography matrix~\cite{hartley2003multiple}, leveraging the RANSAC (Random Sample Consensus)~\cite{fischler1981random} algorithm to handle outliers effectively.
-We then partition each image into non-overlapping patches of size 16$\times$16.
-For each patch in the first image, we conduct a search for the corresponding patch in the second image by randomly sampling a set of points within the target patch.
-Matching these sampled points with their correspondences in the second image allows us to identify the patch that exhibits the highest number of corresponding points, fulfilling our objective.

-Furthermore, we assess the degree of overlap by counting the number of patches in the first image whose matches fall within the bounds of the second image.
-The fraction of these patches over all patches provides a quantitative measure of the overlap between the images in a pair.

-Additionally, it is noteworthy that information from the corresponding patches is made available as metadata for each image pair.
-Moreover, in the data generation process, the patch size can be adjusted to cater to different research purposes or specific requirements.
+\textbf{Matching and measuring overlap.} Given a potential image pair capturing a scene, we employ the robust, and widely used SIFT features to localize key points in both images.